 Health and Safety Risks

 Heaving foundations pose risks beyond just structural damage.
 Uneven floors can lead to trips and falls, especially for older adults or small children.
 Exposure to mold from water damage threatens respiratory health.
-And damage to natural gas lines or furnaces caused by foundation shifting creates risks of gas leaks, fire, or carbon monoxide poisoning.
+Damage to natural gas lines or furnaces caused by foundation shifting creates gas leaks, fire, or carbon monoxide poisoning risks.

 Costly Repairs